Sophie Koh: Achievements

 The same year, Sophie had a cameo role on Neighbours, performing "Anywhere" with her live band in Charlie's Bar.

 In 2011, Koh released her third studio album, Oh My Garden, with producer Brad Wood and musician Ben Lee.
 The video for Lo-Fi was ABC RAGE "Indie Clip of the Week" and InPress Street Mag's "Clip of the Year 2011".
 Lo-Fi was also voted into RAGE's Top 50 clips of 2011.
 She also launched her own independent label, Crying Ninja Records.

 Koh is an awarded songwriter, winning Best Contemporary Song at Independent Music Awards (USA) for "I Understand".
 She was a top ten finalist in the International Songwriting Competition for "Lo-Fi".
 (Both songs were co-written with Ben Lee and Brad Wood.)
 She toured China for the first time in 2013 to rave reviews.
 Cities visited included Hong Kong, Shenzhen, Guangzhou, Changsha, Wuhan, Shanghai, Ningbo, Zaozhuang, Qufu, Beijing, Chengdu and Chongqing, and the tour was supported by Arts Victoria and ThisTownTouring.

-In 2019, she was a finalist in the prestigious Melbourne Music Prize, Emerging Composer category.
+In 2019, she was a finalist in the Melbourne Music Prize, Emerging Composer category.